ironicbadger/openshift-4.3-install-guide/blog-post.md

 Most of the hard work is done for you in the Git repo acommpanying this post but let's examine the contents of it a little.
 First we need to ensure that you have a system to run all this from, let's call that our `bastion`.
 In reality, this could be a laptop, VM or other sysytem with open network access to the newly built cluster nodes.

 Clone the git repo to the `bastion` and in the root of that repo is a `makefile`.
 If you are not familiar with `make` for running infrastructure commands think of it somewhat like a bash script that you can jump to specific points of.
 It's just grouping commands we'd run on the terminal manually.
-For example, you will need to initialize Terraform in each directory after cloning and install a role from `ansible-galaxy`.
+For example, you will need to initialize Terraform in each directory after cloning this repo, and also install a role from `ansible-galaxy`.
 To do this execute:

 ```
 make init